kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 ### Workplace Revenue

 **[Workplace](https://www.workplace.com/){:target="_blank"} is a communication tool by Facebook to be used internally by companies.
-The main selling point for companies is that it offers familiar user experience since most people are used to it from their personal Facebook.**
+The main selling point for companies is that it offers a familiar user experience since most people are used to it from their personal Facebook.**

 Within Workplace, users can use Groups, Chats, Rooms, and Live video features similar to their personal Facebook apps.
 Similarity to Facebook app eliminates the learning curve and helps with adoption.

 The obvious issue here is the Facebook image in terms of privacy and security, which might deter many companies from Facebook's business services.
 What Facebook can offer is its user-friendly technology for internal business communication that is being used by billions of users daily.

-The company claims that **Workplace has 5 million paying subscribers and charges them $4 to 8$ a month per person before discounts.** Assuming average price after discounts is $4, that would mean **annual revenue in 0.2bn in 2020**.
+The company claims that **Workplace has 5 million paying subscribers and charges them $4 to 8$ a month per person before discounts.** Assuming the average price after discounts is $4, that would mean **annual revenue in 0.2bn in 2020**.

 So far tiny part of Facebook but definitely the one to watch.
 Users grew quite quickly through the COVID-19 pandemic from 3m to 5m users.